-- 1. Know basic search tactics and Be able to lead a team as follows: - a.
+- Know basic search tactics and be able to lead a team as follows: - a.
 Coach untrained team members in basic lost-person search techniques, including assessing, marking, protecting and communicating clues - b.
-Identify, mark and protect "sign," as the term is used in mantracking, and communicate information about this sign to Base [duplicate of Field III]

-- c.
-Identify, protect and document potential crime scenes, and maintain chain of custody for crime scenes [duplicate of Field III] - d.
+Identify, mark and protect "sign," as the term is used in mantracking, and communicate information about this sign to Base [duplicate of Field III] - c.
+Identify, protect and document potential crimescenes, and maintain chain of custody for crimescenes [duplicate of Field III] - d.
 Observe relevant legal principles related to entry upon private property during a search - e.
-Perform Lead the following type of tasks: - (1) Hasty tasks - (2) Sweep tasks A sweep (wide-spaced, Type II) search task of 20 acres - (3) Line search tasks A line (close-spaced, saturation, Type III) search task, placing and removing markers at the edges for at least two instances of placing and removing edge markers - (4) Serving as flanker for search dogs or mantrackers - f.
-As part of these tasks, perform the following - (1) Briefing by Base - (2) Assembling field team - (3) Assessing team members' capabilities and limitations and comparing with assigned task - (4) Briefing field team - (5) Delegating duties/positions as appropriate - (6) Acquiring the necessary equipment for task - (7) Completing Task Assignment Form (TAF) - (8) Performing task - (9) Assessing for completion of task - (10) Assessing team members' condition at end of task and arranging for rest and rehab or return to duty as appropriate - (11) Debriefing field team members - (12) Debriefing task with Base
+Perform Lead the following type of tasks: - (1) Hasty tasks - (2) Sweep tasks A sweep (wide-spaced, Type II) search task of 20 acres [removed at request of Credentialing Board as specifics are their job] - (3) Line search tasks-A line (close-spaced, saturation, Type III) search task, placing and removing markers at the edges for at least two instances of placing and removing edge markers - (4) Serving as "flanker" for search dogs or mantrackers - f.
+As part of these tasks, perform the following - (1) Receive a briefing by Base - (2) Assemble field team - (3) Assessing team members' capabilities and limitations and comparing with assigned task - (4) Brief field team [? eliminate as duplicate of 2.?] - (5) Delegate duties/positions as appropriate - (6) Acquire necessary equipment for task - (7) Complete Task Assignment Form (TAF)

+- (8) Perform task

+- (9) Assess for completion of task

+- (10) Debrief field team members

+- (11) Assess team members' condition at end of task and arranging for rest and rehab or return to duty as appropriate

+- (12) Debrief task with Base

-- 2. Be able to lead a team on a sweep (wide-spaced, Type II) search task of 20 acres.[moved to above to consolidate] - Be able to lead a line (close-spaced, saturation, Type III) search task, placing and removing markers at the edges for at least two instances of placing and removing edge markers. [moved to above to consolidate] - 4.
-Demonstrate use of a tracking stick to follow a trail for 5 steps [Deleted as per BOD decision 10/19]
+- 2. Be able to lead a line (close-spaced, saturation, Type-HH) search task, placing and removing markers at the edges for at least two instances of placing and removing edge markers. [moved to above to consolidate]

+- 3. Demonstrate use of a tracking stick to follow a trail for 5 steps [Deleted as per BOD decision 10/19]

-F. Rescue
+F. RESCUE